jkwourms/recycling-website/README.md

 | Could link it to CWRU and find all the recycling bin locations (should be reported by the Green Ambassadors) | 2 |
 | Images for what public recycling bins look like in each city | 2 |
 | Use data analytics to sort states with the strictest recycling codes or what items are recycled most often or something else, list by rank | 2 |

+# Definition of "Done"

+* Have at least 5 states whose recycling codes are listed and functional on website
+* Others...?